-- Seven total - To be done individually - Doing the homework involves: - 1.
+- Seven\ total - To be done individually - Doing the homework involves: - 1.
 Understanding the concepts being addressed - 2.
 Writing code demonstrating understanding of the concepts - 3.
 Testing your code to ensure you understand and have correct programs - 4.
-"Playing around" with variations, incorrect answers, etc.Only (2) is graded, but focusing on (2) makes homework harder - Challenge problems: Low points/difficulty ratio
+"Playing around" with variations, incorrect answers, etc. Generally, only (2) is graded, but focusing on only (2) makes homework harder - Challenge problems: Low points/difficulty ratio

-Note my writing style
+Note Dan's writing style